haydos404/quantum/README.md

 We aim to do this by a few means:

 - **Scalable** - Everything is stateless.
 When a workflow is executed elements are executed (asynchronously) sequentially giving us resource access safety and server throughput.
-We do this using Async Generators that ensure we don't attempt to write to memory before it's released by the previous element.
 - **Modular by design** - Workflow elements of type are implemented by ['connectors'](##connectors).
 [Connectors](##connectors) are specific stateless units of work that may be hosted internally as a derived INativeConnector or externally as a type of IHTTPConnector.
 This allows people to define loose implementations means that we can scale to accommodate a number of language definitions.
 - **Process Language Agnostic** - Quantum engine allows for [adaptor](##Adaptors) middleware to compile process definitions into the natively supported execution type, IDefinition.
 As an example quantum will provide a base BPMN 2.0 adaption middleware that will provide an example of this.